Henry Miller Shreve: Early life

-Shreve was born to Israel Shreve, a Quaker who had served with honor in the American Revolution, and the former Mary Cokely at Mount Pleasant (Burlington County, New Jersey), the family homestead near Columbus, New Jersey in Mansfield Township, Burlington County, New Jersey.
+Shreve was born October 21, 1785, to Israel Shreve, a Quaker farmer who had served as a colonel in the American Revolution, and the former Mary Cokely at Mount Pleasant (Burlington County, New Jersey), the family homestead near Columbus, New Jersey, in Mansfield Township, Burlington County, New Jersey.
 On July 7, 1788, the Shreves left New Jersey for their new home on property owned by George Washington in Fayette County, Pennsylvania.

 Young Henry's new home was close to the Youghiogheny River near the present day borough of Perryopolis.
 After his father's death in 1799, Shreve served on several riverboats to help support his family.

 Career

-In 1807, Shreve was a captain and built a barge of 35 tons, at Brownsville, Pennsylvania on the Monongahela River.
-He manned with a crew of ten men for a voyage to St. Louis, which he reached in December of that year.
+In 1807, Shreve was a captain and built a barge of 35 tons, at Brownsville, Pennsylvania, on the Monongahela River.
+He manned it with a crew of ten men for a voyage to St. Louis, which he reached in December of that year.
 After purchasing a cargo of furs, he returned to Pittsburgh and forwarded them to Philadelphia.
 He continued this trade for three years with considerable profit, as each voyage was on his own account.